Healthcare didn't miss digitization.

 The operating layer for healthcare hasn't been built yet.
 Joy is starting with the individual.
 The fastest feedback loop, the most honest signal.

 The same bottom‑up logic that built Shopify, Toast, and Stripe applies here: win the individual first, then expand through their network.
-There are more than 1.7 million independent practitioners across Europe and the US.
+There are more than 3 million independent practitioners across Europe and Latin America.
 No IT departments.
 No legacy lock‑in.
-This segment alone is a €6B+ opportunity, and it is the entry point, not the ceiling.
+This segment alone is a €7B opportunity, and it is the entry point, not the ceiling.